jdeschamps/EMU-guide/configurablepanel.md

 It is important to plan some aspects of a ConfigurablePanel before starting building it.
 Here are few points worth considering:

-- What will the panel look like?
-List the components and lay out their organization.

 - What function will it fulfill?
 List the type of device properties it will modify, then decide on the corresponding UIProperties (e.g. device on/off pairs with a TwoStateUIProperty).

+- What will the panel look like?
+List the components and lay out their organization, as well as which component interacts with which UIProperty.

 - What aspects of it should be parametrized?
 Picture which elements should be easily changed by the user (title, colors...etc...) and decide on UIParameters.